 With CT scanning, several x-ray beams and electronic x-ray detectors rotate around you.
 These measure the amount of radiation being absorbed throughout your body.
 Sometimes, the exam table will move during the scan.
 A special computer program processes this large volume of data to create two-dimensional cross-sectional images of your body.
 The system displays the images on a computer monitor.
 CT imaging is sometimes compared to looking into a loaf of bread by cutting the loaf into thin slices.
 When the computer software reassembles the image slices, the result is a very detailed multidimensional view of the body's interior.

 Nearly all CT scanners can obtain multiple slices in a single rotation.
 These multi-slice (multidetector) CT scanners obtain thinner slices in less time.
 This results in more detail.

 Modern CT scanners can image large sections of the body in just a few seconds, and even faster in small children.
 Such speed is beneficial for all patients.
 Speed is especially beneficial for children, the elderly, and critically ill – anyone who finds it difficult to stay still, even for the brief time necessary to obtain images.

 For children, the radiologist will adjust the CT scanner technique to their size and the area of interest to reduce the radiation dose.

-- "noise management" software to filter out unnecessary data
+- using "noise management" software

-- lower peak voltage settings
+- lowering peak voltage settings